lisovin/scalejs/scalejs-docs/src/documents/project.html.md

+---
+title: "Create a Project"
+isPage: true
+---
-# Create a New Project
+## Create a New Project

 Open Visual Studio and select __Create a New Project__.
 Search for __scalejs__ and select either the _Scalejs MVVM Application (CSS)_ project template